SamsShow/ShadowNox/README.md

 ## Overview

-Shadow Economy is a fully encrypted, parallel DeFi layer running inside EVVM's virtual blockchain environment.
+Shadow Nox is a fully encrypted, parallel DeFi layer running inside EVVM's virtual blockchain environment.
 It introduces end-to-end encrypted transactions, async nonces, and bot-based interaction models to enable provably private financial activity while maintaining aggregate verifiability.

 This creates a "dark-pool-like DeFi" environment—where users can trade, lend, stake, and manage strategies without any public visibility into wallets, trades, or portfolio states.